 |FOR IMMEDIATE RELEASE

-To read ACD’s full comments, click here.
+To read ACD’s full comments submitted to the FMC ahead of the hearing, click here.

 The Alliance for Chemical Distribution (ACD) partners with our more than 400 chemical distribution industry members to provide the education, connection, standards, and advocacy they need to responsibly move the essential products our world depends on.
 As leaders in the $27B+ chemical distribution industry, ACD member companies commit to the highest standards in quality, safety, sustainability, and performance through ACD Responsible DistributionTM.
 For more information, visit www.acd-chem.com.